The stair-step approach for profitable side projects

 If I've learned anything in my bootstrapping journey, it's that it's going to take longer than you think.
 Unfortunately, all of my plans to be an overnight success haven't panned out yet.

 So if that's true, what can I do to adjust?

 For one, I need to be more consistent.
 Prolific makers on the internet say that showing up every day for two years can change your life.
 I fell short here.

-Secondly, working on things that truly interest me is vital.
-In order for me to persist, not losing interest is the most imporant factor.
+Secondly, working on things that genuinely interest me is vital.
+For me to persist, not losing interest is the most imporant factor.

 Because I'm likely not going to do enough customer interviews and my time is limited.